MicrosoftDocs/PowerShell-Docs/dsc/scriptResource.md

 ---
 # DSC Script Resource

-> Applies To: Windows PowerShell 4.0, Windows PowerShell 5.0
+> Applies To: Windows PowerShell 4.0, Windows PowerShell 5.x

 The **Script** resource in Windows PowerShell Desired State Configuration (DSC) provides a mechanism to run Windows PowerShell script blocks on target nodes.
-The `Script` resource uses `GetScript`, `SetScript`, and `TestScript` properties that contain script blocks you define to perform the corresponding DSC state operations.
+The **Script** resource uses `GetScript`, `SetScript`, and `TestScript` properties that contain script blocks you define to perform the corresponding DSC state operations.

 ## Syntax